 At Aysgarth Falls a short distance from Aysgarth village, the tree lined river Ure gushes down a series of natural rock terraces to form three waterfalls named the Upper, Middle and Lower falls.

 A detour to Malham and Malham Tarn is also recommended (7 miles north west of Skipton).
 Malham reputedly the most visited village in Yorkshire, is popular as a walking and climbing centre.
-Malham and Skipton are described on a separate page in this site (see links at top of this page).
+Malham and Skipton are described on a separate page in this site.

 There is so much to see and a limit as to what can be easily visited in one day.
 Several visits are recommended.